daranzolin/OLDdaranzolin.github.io/_posts/2018-03-17-careertracksi.markdown

 As there were over 300 templates, this operation took several minutes, but it was cool to see the countdown.
 I was able to speed things up a little by postponing some additional formatting until I had one large table instead of reshaping hundreds of little tables and then joining them together.
-I created a visual sequence of the cleaning and tidying sequence in the gif below:
+A visual sequence of the cleaning and tidying sequence in the gif below, [courtesy of ViewPipeSteps:](https://github.com/daranzolin/ViewPipeSteps)

 ![Alt Text](https://media.giphy.com/media/mXs7Dhofe5YGnu9bnz/giphy.gif)